VirtualPlanetaryLaboratory/bigplanet/docs/quickstart.rst

 On line 3 is the Output file which is ignored with the -a option.
 The output file is the name of the filtered file which will be created later

-On line 4 is a list of
+On line 5 is a list of body files

-On line 5 is

-On line 6 is
+On line 6 is the primary file (in this case its vpl.in)

-On lines 7-9 is the key names that are included in the output file.
+On lines 8-10 is the key names that are included in the output file.
 Similarly to line 3, these lines are ignored when the -a option is passed

 To extract the data from the Archive, run the following command: